 “Is yoga a good workout … Is yoga a good full body workout?“

-You’re probably used to seeing yoga portrayed a certain way in pop culture and out in the world — lots of oh-ming and deep breathing and stretching — so when you start to hear rumors about the amazing benefits of an energy-packed power yoga flow, it might be hard for you to believe that yoga really is good exercise.
+You’re probably used to seeing yoga portrayed a certain way in pop culture and out in the world — lots of oh-ming, chanting, deep breathing and stretching — so when you start to hear rumors about the amazing benefits of an energy-packed power yoga flow, it might be hard for you to believe that yoga really is good exercise.

 But guess what?
 It is!

 Still looking for proof that yoga is a good full body workout?

 It has all the benefits (and more) of other fitness regimens out there.

 Obviously, we’re ready and waiting with that proof.

 But let’s talk about what makes an activity a great workout!
 That way, next time you’re wondering – if yoga is good for you – you won’t even have to take it from us that the answer is “yes.”

-A full body workout is one that works all of the major muscle groups in your body.
+A full body workout is one that works all of the major muscle groups in your body,…in one workout session.

 Experts at Harvard Health get a little further into the top 7 points to note.

 #1) Strength or resistance training is a great form of full body workout

 Strength training increases muscle mass, tones muscles, and strengthens your bones.
 You’ll know you’re having a full body workout because you’ll feel soreness in your muscles as they’re challenged with your bodyweight or additional weight.
 Yoga uses your own body weight to give you strength training – without any equipment!